adamhjk/community-compact/COMMUNITY-COMPACT.md

 [BUSINESS] will provide a mechanism whereby a build of the [SOFTWARE] can be created with a user-supplied name in place of the [SOFTWARE]'s trademarks.
 These builds will only have the terms of the Software License applied to them.
-This ensures that the barriers to forking are not artifically high - it is a mechanism available to every member of the community, and a foundational right of the community upheld by the [BUSINESS].
+This ensures that the barriers to forking are not artificially high - it is a mechanism available to every member of the community, and a foundational right of the community upheld by the [BUSINESS].